 “Thanksgiving, man.
 Not a good day to be my pants.”
 Kevin James

-I equally adore and loath holidays such as Thanksgiving.
+I equally adore and loathe holidays such as Thanksgiving.
 I love cooking and entertaining.
-I live for comments such as “this is so good.”
+I live for comments such as “This is so good.”

-I have been a host for dozens of Thanksgiving meals, more than I can count.
-Most a ton of work and days of clean-up.
-I now look at such family friends’ events differently.
+I have hosted dozens of Thanksgiving meals, more than I can count—a ton of work and several days of clean-up.
+I now look at such family friend events differently.

-Checklist for Thanksgiving: Clean the fridge, don’t stress, shop three times, don’t stress, set the table, don’t stress, go to the store one last time, don’t stress.
+My personal checklist for Thanksgiving: Clean the fridge, don’t stress, shop three times, don’t stress, set the table, don’t stress, go to the store one last time, don’t stress.
 Thirty minutes before funky family and feisty friends show up, one shot of tequila.
-Note to self, if stress wants to join the party take three deep breaths and make a mental gratitude list.
+Note to self: if stress wants to join the party, take three deep breaths and make a mental gratitude list.

-Having boundaries can mean separation from deviant behavior; I can lovingly build that wall when needed.
+Boundaries can mean separation from snarky comments and deviant behavior; yes, jealousy is the worst; I can lovingly build a wall when needed.
 It’s great to have the tools to be able to do that!

 Cooking a turkey is a snap.
 It is a large bird; seriously, too much fuss over messing this one up.
 I have done turkeys throughout the years, including soaking the bird in an apple cider brine for two days.
-Honestly, the most delicious and straightforward is mayonnaise with sugar, salt, pepper; place the covered bird surrounded by veggies such as garlic, onion, carrot, celery, and bake.
-I have most basic recipes nailed, like green bean mushroom casserole from scratch, simply yummy.
-Planning how the courses will be prepared, much like a choreographed dance I have attended more than once.
+The most delicious and straightforward is mayonnaise with sugar, salt, and pepper; place the covered bird surrounded by veggies such as garlic, onion, carrot, celery, and bake.
+I have most basic recipes nailed, like green bean mushroom casserole from scratch, which is simply yummy.
+Planning how the courses will be prepared is like a choreographed dance I have attended more than once.
 I write a list and tape it to the cupboard so a course cannot go missing, hiding in the now clean refrigerator.

-First, I have learned that pot-luck is less stressful, and those who choose to can bring one fabulous dish.
-I am not such a cooking snob that I have to do it all.
+I have learned that potluck is less stressful, and those who choose to can bring one fabulous dish.
+I am not such a cooking snob that I must do it all.

 All the feet that land under our table count.
 Memories are made.
 It is how life and love will continue.
-Some feet will change from year to year, and that is okay too.
+Some feet will change yearly, and that is okay as well.

-As the family comes together and grows and sometimes shrinks, they form and reform to become who we are with.
+As the family comes together and grows and sometimes shrinks, they form and reform to become who we are.
 Those we chose to spend time with, frankly, those who have earned the right to celebrate with us.
+As years pass and I value myself, my time, energy, and excellent cooking skills, I am also more discerning regarding a tighter guest list.

 The last thing I do after the shot of tequila is lower my expectations.
 I am not here to impress anyone; at best, I would be delighted to inspire someone, but not required.

-I am in charge of myself, and the good times had by others is truly up to them.
-I can create a yummy fun time, but seeing through their lens is their view, not mine.
+I am in charge of myself, and the good times had by others are truly up to them.
+I can create a yummy, fun time, but seeing through their lens is their view, not mine.

 My Mantra: “Layering fond memories is what counts.”